AnggaR96s/Reforestation/README.md

-## Is the pool safe for diving?
-It deep ends.
+## How many bones are in the human hand?
+A handful of them.